Getting Started with your

 Apprenticeship Overview

-The Digital Community Manager apprenticeship programme is an 18-month programme and the standard is made up of 12 core modules.
+The Digital Community Manager apprenticeship programme is an 18-month programme and the standard is made up of 6 core modules followed by project work/scenario based activities.
 Seminars are held remotely via Teams or Zoom, supplemented with online learning tools and self-study materials.
 Progress is recorded via an online tool (OneFile).

-It is a requirement of the government that over the course of the apprenticeship you spend at least 20% of your time completing activities which are not part of your day-to-day job role.
+Over the course of the apprenticeship, you will need to spend around 20% of your time completing activities which are not part of your day-to-day job role.
 This is called off-the-job training.
-If you do not have GCSE/O Level grades A-C/4-9 in English and maths, JGA will provide you with teaching to achieve an equivalent Functional Skills qualification.
+If you were aged 16-18 when you started your apprenticeship and do not have GCSE grades A-C/4-9 in English and maths (or equivalent), JGA will provide you with teaching to achieve an equivalent Functional Skills qualification.

 Module Summary